Introduction to wax carving and lost wax casting

 I don't have photos of this part as it happens in my caster's workshop, so I drew a quick diagram for you instead :)

-To finish the gold casting, I use my rotary tool to apply different levels of polishing compound, creating lustre and sparkle through increasingly fine micro-scratches on the metal surface.
-For the Koi Fish in particular, I also add a special diamond-cut texture to really bring out the flourish and movement of the fins.
+To finish the gold casting, I use my rotary tool to apply different types of polishing compound.
+The polishing process creates very tiny micro-scratches on the metal surface that appear as lustre or sparkle.
+To bring out the flourish and movement of the fins, I add extra handcut texture using a diamond tool.

 Thanks for reading!